hopsoft/bighorn/README.md

 - `partner` - the partner (if any) the link is sending traffic to
 - `value`   - the anticipated revenue from the event

+_Feel free to add additional data points as your uses cases dictate._

 > __Important:__ How the data points are structured when tracked with Bighorn will impact the type of reports & visualizations available in tools like Google Analytics & Piwik.

 Here's an example that structures an HTML link & its Bighorn tracking that is optimized for Piwik reporting.